opencog/learn/learn-lang-diary/agi-2022-talk/notes.md

 My apolgies, if you were hoping for a LaMDA-like large language model.

-This Guassian, a "Bell Curve", shows the distribution of the MI between pairs of jigsaw puzzles.
+This Guassian, a "Bell Curve", shows the distribution of the MI between pairs of jigsaw pieces.

 It's remarkable because Gaussians indicate that the underlying data is uniformly distributed on the surface of a high-dimensional (projective) sphere.

 In physics, this is called a "spin glass".
-The study of spin glasses is a brand new; its a very young branch of mathematics.
+The study of spin glasses is brand new; its a very young branch of mathematics.

 It studies probability in high dimensions.

 It's nothing at all like the low-dimensional probability theory of college textbooks.
-It's a brand-new world and it shows in publications.
+It really is a brand-new world and it shows in the publications.

 I find it remarkable that this is a kind of experimental demonstration that the English language is maximially efficient in it's use of